-Director – Jim Gillespie, Screenplay – Kevin Williamson, Based on the Novel by Lois Duncan, Producers – Stokely Chaffin, Erik Feig & Neil H. Moritz, Photography – Dennis Crossan, Music – John Debney, Music Supervisor – Alex Steyermark, Special Effects Supervisor – John D. Milinac, Special Prosthetics – Jamie Kelman & Matthew W. Mungle, Production Design – Gary Wissner.
+Director – Jim Gillespie, Screenplay – Kevin Williamson, Based on the Novel by Lois Duncan, Producers – Stokely Chaffin, Erik Feig & Neal H. Moritz, Photography – Dennis Crossan, Music – John Debney, Music Supervisor – Alex Steyermark, Special Effects Supervisor – John D. Milinac, Special Prosthetics – Jamie Kelman & Matthew W. Mungle, Production Design – Gary Wissner.
 Production Company – Mandalay Entertainment.

 Jennifer Love Hewitt (Julie James), Sarah Michelle Gellar (Helen Shivers), Freddie Prinze Jr (Ray Bronson), Ryan Philippe (Barry Cox), Anne Heche (Missy Egan), Bridgette Wilson (Elsa Shivers), Johnny Galecki (Max), Muse Watson (Benjamin Willis)